Estimated reading time: 6 minutes

 7. Create A Reasonable Schedule

 Churches are busy with countless things to do to prepare for Christmas – often with limited help.
-However, it’s important to consider the way you schedule volunteers.

 The Christmas season is a busy time of year for everyone.
 Be considerate of your volunteers and take the time to create a schedule that maximizes availability yet does not place an undue burden on your free labor force.